Pillar Point Bluff: Park establishment

 Before becoming a park, Pillar Point Bluff faced pressure by commercial developers for decades, beginning in the later part of the 20th century.
 Although multiple sections of the bluff remained in private hands during this time and were owned by different parties, the land was still used by the public for recreation, with people creating trails over the years through repeated wear and tear on the grassy bluff.
 Investors and absentee landowners proposed building golf courses, new houses, bed-and-breakfasts, hotels, and even a business park, but none were approved.

 With no guarantee that any part of the land would remain an open space, and with an interest in using the bluff as a future node for the California Coastal Trail, POST acquired the land from private property owners in stages over about a decade.
 From 2004 to 2015, POST negotiated and purchased approximately 161 acre in four separate parcels for a proposed county park.
 Funding was provided by donors such as the Coastal Conservancy and the Living Landscape Initiative of the Gordon and Betty Moore Foundation.

 As POST started acquiring the private property, inspections discovered it was threatened by erosion and covered in non-native, invasive Cape ivy (Delairea odorata) from South Africa and pampas grass (Cortaderia jubata) from South America, limiting the potential biodiversity of the area.
 It is believed that pampas grass got a foothold on the bluff due to its previous widespread use in California landscaping.
 POST began habitat restoration efforts in 2005, spending that summer clearing out pampas grass by the roots, allowing native plants and animals to return, and removing obstacles to the ocean views.
 To help prevent erosion, POST improved drainage, moved old hiking paths from slopes that were eroding to new trails, and planted native plants on denuded areas of the bluff.
 POST also removed the remains of the old dairy structure, restored irrigation ponds for wildlife use, and built a ten-car parking lot and restrooms.

 San Mateo County purchased the land from POST in August 2011 with a $3 million grant from the Wildlife Conservation Board, adding it to the James V. Fitzgerald Marine Reserve.
 Pillar Point Bluff is now part of the California Coastal Trail, a network of trails along the 1200 mi California coastline.
-It connects with the Dardenelle Trail in the north and the Half Moon Bay Coastal Trail in the south.
+It connects with the Dardanelle Trail in the north and the Half Moon Bay Coastal Trail in the south.
 (Note: See the Fitzgerald Marine Reserve map and brochure for details of connecting routes.)